-To compile our list today, we reached out to Fran Walfish, PsyD, who is a Beverly Hills family and relationship psychotherapist, author of The Self-Aware Parent, a regular expert child psychologist on The Doctors (CBS), and co-star on Sex Box (WE TV).
-She has worked with enough couples to know what truly helps keep their relationships healthy; peruse her tips below.
-Refer back when you find yourself looking for more than affection to keep your love afloat.
+We reached out to Fran Walfish, PsyD, a Beverly Hills family and relationship psychotherapist, author of The Self-Aware Parent, and co-star on Sex Box (WE TV) to learn the most helpful traits to have in a relationship.
+She's worked with enough couples to know what truly keeps relationships happy and healthy.
+Refer to these traits when you need an extra hand to keep your relationship strong.

 Be honest.
 Sometimes the truth is uncomfortable, especially if you expect it to be met with anger.
 Be brave!
-Honesty in a relationship is extremely important because it is the fundamental thing that makes a person feel safe.
-Even if you think the truth will be hard for your partner to hear, they will appreciate it in the long run.
+Honesty in a relationship is extremely important because it's what makes a person feel safe.
+Even if you think the truth will be hard for your partner to hear, they'll appreciate it in the long run.

 Be flexible.
 Rigidity is a sign of trouble.
 Try to be flexible.
 You may think your idea is best, but staying open to your partner’s opinions and ideas is an important ingredient in successful communication.

 Use humor.
 When addressing your relationship problems, avoid being businesslike.
 Instead, use humor!
-Humor can diffuse a rough situation and warm your partner up to you.
-Laughing can diffuse the intensity of an argument, keep perspective and help lighten up the moment.
+Laughing can diffuse the intensity of an argument, lighten up the moment, and put things in perspective.

 Let go of control.
 Even when your relationship is not on the line, there is no use trying to control others.
 It will leave you exhausted and deplete your capacity to enjoy your time with your friend or partner.
 Once you let go, you will find that everything, for the most part, falls into place; all that you need to do is enjoy yourself.